EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 With worry reasonably growing about the COVID-19, I and the other panelists are unable to make it for the conference.

 But I have this story to tell.
 It's a story about getting things done at distance, reaching out to people that you don't know in real life to collaborate --- all to create a tool that I think helps communicate at distance.
 I think we need stories like this now, with all the change on the horizon (at least in the short term) for how we get things done.
-I feel nervous about the big move to online for my classes, amidst the other worries of these times.
-And, I've also just been wanting to write down an account of the influences and key moments on the way to {flipbookr} for some time, just for myself, before time slips by and I start forgetting.
+I feel nervous about the big move to online for my classes, even though this is really small potatoes amid the other much bigger worries of the moment.
+Well and, I've also just been wanting to write down an account of the influences and key moments on the way to {flipbookr} for some time, just for myself, before time slips by and I start forgetting details.

 Let's begin.
 I hope that it reaches some of the same audience that would have been there live at the panel and maybe a few more folks here and there.